Mountain Biking in Fernie, British Columbia |

 Biking the Coal Creek Heritage Trail from the Old Townsite back to Fernie

 The easiest way to bike the full Coal Creek Heritage Trail with kids is by parking at the old Coal Creek Townsite and then biking back to the aquatic centre.
 It is mostly downhill this way.
-Then an adult can ride back for the vehicle while the kids play at the bike park.
-Directions to the Coal Creek Townsite are on the Fernie Trails Alliance website.
+Then an adult can ride back for the vehicle while the kids play at the bike park with a second adult.

-You can also find the trail on trail forks in three separate segments. (and while it shows a gap between the middle and bottom parts, we managed to bike on a trail that paralleled the road the entire time.
+You can find the trail on the trail forks website/app in four separate segments. (and while it shows a gap between the middle and bottom parts, we managed to bike on a trail that paralleled the road the entire time.

 - Coal Creek Heritage Trail East